 Michael Brown: Brown is a former Berrien County commissioner and longtime law enforcement officer who is currently a captain with the Michigan State Police.

 Brown says his professional background positions him to fix what he calls a crisis of leadership by "failed elites" in Lansing.
 He's decried what he calls a “full-on assault against the law enforcement profession" while criticizing Whitmer’s pandemic policies.

 James Craig: Craig is a longtime law enforcement official who recently retired as chief of police in Detroit, where he's touted his work to keep the peace during racial justice protests in 2020.

-Craig grew up a Democrat but has said he transitioned to the Republican Party years ago and now describes himself as conservative who supports gun rights and opposes abortion.
-Craig supports school choice and promises to "reign in rogue prosecutors" while supporting law enforcement officials across the state.
+Craig grew up a Democrat but has said he switched to the Republican Party years ago and now describes himself as conservative who supports gun rights and opposes abortion.
+Craig supports school choice and promises to "rein in rogue prosecutors" while supporting law enforcement officials across the state.

 Perry Johnson: Johnson is the founder of Perry Johnson Registrars Inc., a Troy-based firm that helps other companies meet standards to qualify for government and industry certifications.
 He’s also a business author and motivational speaker.

 - Judge rejects Perry Johnson’s request to stop printing Michigan ballots